rhit-neuro/deca/rocc/accelerators/README.md

   - `WithMyAccelerator` - Change `MyAccelerator` while keeping the prefix `With`.
 Note that this name appears twice in the template.
   - `opcodes = OpcodeSet.custom0` - Change `custom0` to match up with the opcode you plan on using for your RoCC instruction that accesses your accelerator (can be `custom0` through `custom3`).
   - `val acc = LazyModule(new myaccelerator.MyAccelerator()(p))` - `acc` can be any name you want.
 Change `myaccelerator` to the package you declared your accelerator in.
 Change `MyAccelerator` to the name of your accelerator class.
+  - `acc` - make sure this name matches whatever name you used for the `LazyModule` in the previous line.

 ### Putting your accelerator on a FPGA
 Follow the instructions in [zynq](../zynq) to configure a `rocket-chip` that can be put on an FPGA with your accelerator.